pavanrshankar/LexicalAnalyzer/Documentation.md

                j[3] = j[3] – diff(j[],3);
                }//all four updates happen in a non-blocking manner

+##### dataContainer data type

-> dataContainer data type: This is a data type that will act as a container for data used for data science tasks.
-It is
-  similar to how C++ defines containers like Vector, Stack and Queue of types int, char etc. e. g.
-Vector<int> or
+This is a data type that will act as a container for data used for data science tasks.
+It is  similar to how C++ defines containers like Vector, Stack and Queue of types int, char etc. e. g.
+Vector<int> or Stack<char>.
-  Stack<char>.
 The types accepted by the data container will be image, csv, xls.
-Type image will allow pixel by pixel
-  traversal, useful for image processing purposes.
+Type image will allow pixel by pixel traversal, useful for image processing purposes.
 Type csv and xls can be used for reading in data from csv and excel files and used for traversing through data points, used for getting field names and manipulating data at a lower level.

                //creating a data container of image type dataContainer<image> img= loadImage(“~/pictures/iris.jpg”);

+##### Database Functions

-> DATABASE FUNCTIONS: Connection to database can be established easily and queries run on it directly with simple syntax.
-  Currently, with the rise of big data, there is increasing need for running machine learning and AI algorithms on data
-  easily selected through joins/views from an efficient database system.
+Connection to database can be established easily and queries run on it directly with simple syntax.
+Currently, with the rise of big data, there is increasing need for running machine learning and AI algorithms on data easily selected through joins/views from an efficient database system.
 This feature will decrease hassle of any programmer trying to work with both data from a database and ML algorithms.

                //creating a database variable with connection details database db = connect(“user_name”,”sales_db”,”localhost”);
                int max = db(“select max(sales) from shoe_sales”);

+##### HTTP Requests

-> HTTP REQUESTS: Using get, put, post and delete HTTP requests, we can easily interact with data on servers.
+Using get, put, post and delete HTTP requests, we can easily interact with data on servers.
 Very useful for interacting with cloud based data storage services.
 This removes the limitation of a data science programmer to interact and work with data on a local machine.

                put(“http::/server/script/resources?query”);